kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-08-whm-alice-thornton-pain-peril.md

 > speechlesse and breathlesse, I was, by the infinitt providence of God,
 > in great mercy delivered.[^3]

-For all its limitations, reading the *Autobiography* inspired an essay, which became an article, in which I explored the way she wrote about pain and peril, pregnancy and birth and the providentialism that underpins so much of her writing.[^4]
+Reading the *Autobiography* against this background inspired an essay, which became an article, in which I explored the way she wrote about pain and peril, pregnancy and birth and the providentialism that underpins so much of her writing.[^4]